Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-where $~ <~ x^{2}~ >,~ < ~ p^{2}~ >~ $ have been calculated using the standard properties of creation-/annihilation operators earlier.
-After applying the variational minimisation condition and considering $\sigma = 0$ to get ``physically acceptable" solution, we are led to the simplified GE, given by:
+where the quantum averages on the right-hand side of equation (48) can be computed using the standard properties of creation/annihilation operators as in prior cases (refer to equation (27)).
+By applying the variational minimization condition and considering $\sigma = 0$ to achieve a "physically acceptable" solution, we derive [82] the simplified gap equation, expressed as: